Part 7 – Down with fast fashion

 Buy second hand.
 You truly won’t find better stuff than you will at a secondhand store.
 Buying second hand is like treasure hunting, you never know what you’re going to find.
 I have found some of my favorite staple pieces at Goodwill, Savers, or a cool consignment shop in Wicker Park, Chicago.
 Cheap, one-of-a-kind pieces?
 That’s a win-win.

 Second hand shop online.
 There are a lot of online “thrift stores.”
 Vinted is the website I have been using pretty consistently since 2014.
 The best part?
 You can purchase cool items, but you can also sell or swap unwanted items as well!
 Similar to Vinted are Depop, ThredUp, Poshmark, and there are now plenty of thrifty finds shops on Instagram.
-My favorite one is @rosegirlsvintage because it is curated to perfection.

 “Slow fashion” is a term coined in the fashion world as clothing made by demand and not in excess.
 KS Garner is a fun clothing brand based right here in Phoenix.
 She hand-stitches everything and doesn’t overproduce; therefore, her pieces are made to order, saving a lot of textile waste.
 As her brand grows, she will continue to incorporate more and more sustainably sourced textile material.